VictorVaquero/gnucash-insights/README.md

+# Cashpy

+Vite not working?
+Delete node_modules, run
+> yarn
+> yarn add -D vite

+A little tab down should be able to relaunch vite, open the server...
+Also to run server command directly in local do:

+> yarn run vite

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.